-During the last 12 months, the number of customers at our two Community Bank® branches have continued to grow, however the gross revenue decreased from \$2.235 million to \$2.182 million, a decrease of \$52,741.
+We have seen continued growth in customer numbers at both Community Bank® branches, resulting in the gross revenue increasing from \$2.182 million to \$2.200 million an increase of \$ \$18,471.

-Despite a number of challenges, we believe the company is performing soundly, is governed well and provides exemplary service.
-We continue to be supported by Bendigo and Adelaide Bank, which provides great banking services and gives excellent support to our enterprise as respected partners in this Community Bank® company.
-We will continue to focus on our customers and increasing the amount of business they have with us.
+Despite a number of challenges, we believe the company continues to perform well, is well governed and provides exemplary service.
+We continue to be supported by the Bendigo and Adelaide Bank Ltd, which provides great banking services and gives excellent support to our enterprise as respected partners in our Community Bank® business.
+We will continue to focus on our customers and increase the amount of business they have with us.